Children in the asylum process

 Sweden has signed the UN convention on the Rights of the Child.
 This convention states the rights of all children.
 These rights are in force for all children living in Sweden, whether they are Swedish citizens, living here temporarily, or are seeking asylum.

 In Sweden you are considered a child until you turn 18.
 Most children seeking asylum have arrived here with one or both parents.
-There are also many children arriving to Sweden without a parent or guardian; these unaccompanied minors require special support.
+There are also many children arriving to Sweden without a parent or other legal guardian; these unaccompanied minors require special support.

 Children seeking asylum have the right to have their say